Mara (Doctor Who): Television

-The Mara re-appears in Snakedance (1983), where Tegan becomes possessed by the Mara once again.
+The Mara reappears in Snakedance (1983), where Tegan becomes possessed by the Mara once again.
 Under the Mara's influence, Tegan navigated the TARDIS to the planet Manussa, where a ceremony was to be held to mark the 500th anniversary of the banishment of the Mara from the planet.
 Using Tegan and a young Manussan named Lon, the Mara attempts to obtain the "great crystal", an item that the Mara aims to use to restore its corporeal existence.
 The Doctor, under the guidance of a mystic named Dojjen, is able to focus his mind onto a small replica of the great crystal, allowing him to disrupt the Mara's manifestation and dispel the entity.

 The Mara later appeared in a 2023 short, dubbed "The Passenger", which was produced to commemorate the re-release of Doctor Who season 20 as a box set.
 Depicting Tegan after departing from her travels with the Doctor, the Mara attempts to tempt Tegan using images of Nyssa and the TARDIS, but is thwarted and seemingly sealed away in its home realm, though the short ends with a mirror being cracked by the Mara.
 The Mara is later mentioned in the 2024 episode "The Legend of Ruby Sunday" as being a member of the pantheon of gods that act as recurring antagonists in the series, being dubbed as the "God of Beasts".